Eating Carrots Will Improve Your Vision

 Looking Straight at the Sun Will Damage Your Sight

-Fact: Looking at the sun may not only cause headache and distort your vision temporarily, but it can also cause permanent eye damage.
+Fact: Looking at the sun may not only cause a headache and distort your vision temporarily, but it can also cause permanent damage to your retina -- the back of your eye.
 Any exposure to sunlight adds to the cumulative effects of ultraviolet radiation on your eyes.
-UV exposure has been linked to eye disorders such as macular degeneration, solar retinitis, and corneal dystrophies.
-The most dangerous time for sun gazing is during a solar eclipse.
+UV exposure has been linked to eye disorders such as macular degeneration, solar retinitis, cataracts, pterygia, and corneal dystrophies.
+The most dangerous time for sun gazing is midday and during a solar eclipse.
 The brightness of the sun is hidden; but the dangerous invisible rays that permanently burn your eyes are not reduced.

 Using Artificial Sweeteners Will Make Your Eyes More Sensitive to Light